-Q: Can a Type I Household apply for a two-bedroom home?
+Q: Can a Type I Household apply for a three-bedroom home?

 A: Yes.
-However, every applying Type II Household will be given the opportunity to buy an affordable unit first.
-A Type I Household will be given the opportunity to buy an affordable unit if there are not enough eligible Type II households in the lottery.
+However, every applying Type II or III Household will be given the opportunity to buy an affordable unit first.
+A Type I Household will be given the opportunity to buy an affordable unit if there are not enough eligible households from Type III and Type II in the lottery.